I’m Kirsty, a 30+ year old mum of 2 (3 if you include the husband!) from East Yorkshire with over 15 years administrative experience.

 A Virtual Assistant also has the ability to work extremely flexibly.
 I personally do not have any set hours of work as I do have my children to work around as I’ve already mentioned but don’t let that put you off; I don’t need to physically be present and clock in and out at a certain time, I don’t need to be out of the office at 6pm because they are locking the doors; I can continue my work into the early hours of morning because I’m not confined to 4 walls or the laws of time or space…. meaning I could potentially be there for you 24/7 !

-Let’s say on average you earn £50/hour…. by you doing the menial yet important jobs that need doing in your own time; its restricting you and probably means you won’t be earning whilst you are sorting out your graphics, replying/deleting spam emails or preparing spreadsheets right? …. source things out to you Virtual assistant so the jobs that can’t be done by anyone else i.e the money making jobs.. can be done by you!
+By you doing the menial yet extremely important ‘must do’ jobs that need doing, it’s restricting you from doing the things you either want to do or SHOULD be doing instead of.
+It’s likely this means also you won’t be earning whilst you are sorting out your graphics, replying/deleting spam emails or preparing spreadsheets right? …. source things out to you Virtual assistant so the jobs that can’t be done by anyone else i.e the money making jobs… can be done by you!

 Not only will it allow you to concentrate on other parts of your business but it will also save you money by hiring on an ad hoc freelance basis.
 You needn’t worry about getting me a desk (I have my own!) you needn’t worry about paying any insurances for me (again I have my own!) and also why pay and contract someone for 37 hours per week when realistically theres only 20 hours worth of work?
 Having the flexibility to customize the amount you use an Assistant at any point ensures you are only paying for what you need.